Club: Club Nacional de Fútbol | Opening: 1900 | Capacity: 34,000

 History and description

-Estadio Gran Parque Central officially opened on the 25th of May 1900, and two days later Nacional played their first match at the stadium.
+Estadio Gran Parque Central officially opened on 25 May 1900, and two days later Nacional played their first match at the stadium.
 The encounter versus Deutscher FK ended in a 1-1 draw.

-In the first decade of the 20th century, Nacional only played sporadically at Gran Parque Central, and it took until 1911 for the club to finally say goodbye to its ground at Camino Cibils.
+In the first decade of the 20th century, Nacional only played sporadically at Gran Parque Central and it took until 1911 for the club to finally say goodbye to their ground at Camino Cibils.
 At the same time, they completely renovated the facilities of Gran Parque Central.

 In 1918, Nacional player Abdón Porte shot himself in the centre of the pitch of the stadium.
 His act followed his exclusion of the club’s first team, which was hard to accept for the former club idol.